 Mark’s German Shepherd, Topper, earned the titles of Schutzhund I, II, and III, FH, and CD and was a national level competitor in several sports.
 During his competition career, Topper won numerous high-in-class and high-in-trial awards in tracking, obedience, protection, and overall score.
 Topper and Mark won the 1998 Southeast Regional Schutzhund III Championships held in Wilmington, North Carolina and qualified for the 1998 and 1999 USA National and North American Championships.
 Topper completed his ASCA CD with outstanding scores of 195 and 196 out of a possible 200 and finished high-overall-in-match in an AKC obedience event.
 In addition, Mark and Topper earned the prestigious advanced tracking title of FH with a score of 92 out of a possible 100 points.
 Mark has also participated in agility, herding, and KNPV and competed with Topper at the 1997 KNPV National Championship Trial.
 Topper and Mark also appeared nationally on Fox SportsNet performing agility demonstrations.

-Mark presently owns an 8-year old German Shepherd, Marlo, that Mark has trained for many pursuits.
-Marlo is trained through the Utility level in AKC obedience and has received training in schutzhund tracking, obedience, and protection, human search, and agility.
+Mark’s most recent German Shepherd, Marlo, was trained for many pursuits.
+Marlo was trained through the Utility level in AKC obedience and received training in schutzhund tracking, human search, other forms of scent discrimination, protection, and agility.

 Therapy Dog Training- Innovations and Achievements